Slaughter Slough: The settlers flee

 Two chance visitors to the Hurd cabin spread the alarm about the coming attack.
 Charlie Hatch was living with his sister Almira Everett and her family at the south end of the settlement.
-Coming to borrow the Hurds' oxen, he instead found John Voigt's body and the looted cabin.
-Running back to tell the others, he saw the mob of Dakota around the Koch homestead.
+He went to borrow the Hurds' oxen and found John Voigt's body and the looted dwelling.
+Running back to tell the others, he saw the Dakota around the Koch farm.
 Meanwhile, the Meyers cabin at the north end of the settlement had so far been bypassed by the war party.
 Mrs. Meyers was quite sick with pneumonia, so 10-year-old Arthur had been sent to the Hurds to ask for some bread.
 When he returned with the news of the violence done there, Mr. Meyers went to warn the Kochs.
-Instead he found Andreas dead and heard the Dakota men nearby, so rushed back and hustled his family of six into their wagon to flee.
+Instead he found Andreas dead and heard the Sisseton nearby.
+He rushed to his family getting them into a wagon to flee.

-Hatch rushed through the settlement warning all the others, accelerated by a horse lent to him by the Eastlicks' boarder Mr. Rhodes.
+Hatch borrowed a horse to warn the settlement.
 The settlers decided to gather at the most defensible structure, the two-story Wright house built on higher ground.

 As the settlers gathered at the Wright home they encountered Old Pawn and members of his band, who were camped nearby and well-known to the whites.
 Old Pawn offered to fight on their side.
 The 34 settlers and 8 Dakota crowded into the Wright home and prepared their paltry defenses.
 The whites argued about strategy and whether they should trust Old Pawn's Dakota men.

-The men fired a volley when the hostile Dakota came in view, and Old Pawn offered to negotiate with them.
-He returned with this deal: abandon the settlement and their belongings and the whites would be spared.
+The men fired a volley when the Sisseton appeared, and Old Pawn offered to negotiate with them.
+He returned with this deal: abandon the settlement and their belongings and they would be spared.
 The settlers argued and ultimately held a vote, accepting the offer.
 The group started for New Ulm in a wagon and on foot.